Table of Contents

 ARAssembly.FrameRecorder cannot be used in some cases, such as when using FramePlayer.

-FrameRecorder.enabled defaults to false, which means recording is off, and manual configuration in the editor is also invalid.
+FrameRecorder.enabled defaults to false, meaning recording is off.
+Manually configuring it in the editor is also ineffective.

 Session.GetComponent<FrameRecorder>().OnReady.AddListener(() => {